 Below is a close up of the modern dollhouse living room.
 Here’s a list of the easy accessories I made using things you likely have on hand or can buy for less than $10!
 You can easily make a few of these DIY dollhouse accessories in an hour or less.
 Beware: dollhouse decorating is addicting!

-I printed a tiny clock face out and glued it to a black button.
+I printed out a tiny clock face out and glued it to a black button.

 2. Framed picture on the floating shelf

-I printed out a small black and white picture and glued it to foam board.
+I printed out a small black and white picture and glued it to a small peice of white foam board.

 3. Fake plants

-I used wooden beads and hot glued trimmings of a fake plant inside of the bead.
+I used a large wooden bead and hot glued a tiny trimming of a fake plant to the inside of the bead.

 4. Mini books